JaiRamteke/Neural_Minds/README.md

 ---

+**Limitations & important notes**

+Not financial advice — The app includes an explicit disclaimer and is intended for educational/research use only.
+Do not use predictions as sole investment guidance.
+Rate limits — Alpha Vantage applies strict API rate limits; heavy automated use will hit limits and return messages which the app surfaces.
+Data quality & small samples — If history is short (<120 rows) models can be unstable; the app computes a predictability score and warns users when data is insufficient.
+Optional dependencies — SHAP and XGBoost are optional.
+SHAP explanations may be slow on large datasets; the app samples observations to speed up SHAP.

+---

 ## ✅ Checklist to reproduce a forecast
 1. Install requirements and set the Alpha Vantage key (optional).
 2. `streamlit run Cortex-o1.py`